 What if there’s almost no competition?

-This might seem attractive but could suggest not enough demand.
+This might seem attractive, but it could suggest not enough demand.
 Make sure people actually search for or discuss your topic online before moving forward.

 Should I always use paid market research reports?